We are currently accepting IUGA Research Grant applications. The submission deadline is 11:59pm CDT on April 1, 2019.

 Presentation & Publication

 Grant recipients are required to submit an abstract of their completed research study for presentation at the following IUGA Annual Meeting, and to submit a completed manuscript for publication to the International Urogynecology Journal.
+All publications and presentations must acknowledge funding from IUGA via an IUGA Research Grant.

 Past IUGA Research Grant Recipients